apposed/jaunch/README.md

 * Run Java in the same process as the launcher.
   * Be a good citizen of our native environment.
   * Integrate properly with application docks, system trays, taskbars, and other icon-oriented thingamajigs.

+## Design Goals

+Support for launching *your* JVM-based application.
+- jaunch.exe is the Kotlin program.
+It does not need to be modified.
+- The native launcher (built from jaunch.c) should be named whatever you want.
+E.g. fiji.exe.
+- fiji.toml is the configuration that jaunch.exe uses to decide how to behave.
+  - When fiji.exe invokes jaunch.exe, it passes `fiji` (can I do this from cross-platform C?) to jaunch.exe.
+- In this way, there can be multiple different launchers that all lean on the same jaunch.exe.
+  - (Or, if this turns out to be "hard", we can just have jaunch.toml.)

+Discover available Javas from:
+- Subfolders of the application (i.e. bundled Java).
+- Known OS-specific system installation locations.
+  - /usr/libexec/java_home (macOS)
+  - /usr/lib/update-java-alternatives (Linux)
+  - Windows registry?
+- Known tool-specific installation locations.
+  - sdkman
+  - install-jdk
+  - cjdk
+  - conda (base only?)
+  - brew
+  - scoop
+    This can be done in general by having a hardcoded list of directories in the default CFG content.
+- Q: Should the directory list be platform-specific?
+  - A: Probably want to have common dirs list, plus additions per platform.
+    Can make each platform its own section with the same schema as the base one.

+.. more to come ...

 ## Building